 of the degree program.
 Graduates that complete the requirements will receive the "Field of Artificial Intelligence"

 For the MSc (research-based only), the Field of Study in Artificial Intelligence will require that student:

-- take three of the six AI courses listed further below, including at least one of CISC 856
+- take three courses from the AI courses listed further below, including at least one of CISC 856, CISC 867, CISC 874.

 - take two more courses as required in the MSc program; and